-As $\sigma \rightarrow 0$,
+As $\sigma\to 0$,

-whereas as $\sigma \rightarrow \text {large}$,
+whereas as $\sigma \to \text{large}$,

-The normal and diffraction components behave differently with $\sigma$, and Figs.\,(6) and (9) show them.
-From Eqs.\,$(\ref{sigma0})$ and $(\ref{sigma-infty})$, $\sigma$ gives the effects to observables regardless of its magnitude and can be determined experimentally from the energy spectrum Figs.\,(5)-(8) of the normal components $\mathcal{P}^{(n)}(E)$.
-The values computed by Fermi's golden rule have large corrections, Figs.\,(5)-(11), and the theoretical values can not be consistent with the experiments without corrections.
+The normal and diffraction components behave differently with $\sigma$, and Figs. \ref{fig6} and \ref{fig9} show them.
+From Eqs. \eqref{eq273} and \eqref{eq275}, $\sigma$ as an effect on observables regardless of its magnitude and can be determined experimentally from the energy spectrum, Figs. \ref{fig5}--\ref{fig8}, of the normal components $\mathcal{P}^{(n)}(E)$.
+The values computed by Fermi's golden rule have large corrections, Figs. \ref{fig5}--\ref{fig11}, and the theoretical values are not consistent with the experiments without corrections.
 Hence it would be easy to verify the finite-size corrections or pseudo-Doppler effect.
-Because the Fermi's golden rule is applied to many problems in wide area, it would be important to confirm the corrections.
+The magnitudes of $\sigma$ depend on the processes and were not studied in the present paper.
+Those values in neutrino experiments are given in Refs. \cite{54,55,56}.
+For outgoing states, they are determined by the sizes of microscopic objects with which they interact in the detector, and are of nuclear or atomic sizes fro neutrinos, $\gamma$-rays, and charged particles, respectively.
+Thus they are around (5--10)$\times \frac{1}{m_\pi^2}$ or $(10^{-10})^2$, a few times (5--10)$\times \frac{1}{m_\pi^2}$, and $\geq (10^{-10}\text{m})^2$.
+For incoming states, they are determined by beam sizes, or mean free paths.
+They are around 0.5--1.0 m, for the high-energy proton, pion, and muon.
+Those of other situations will be given elsewhere (K. Ishikawa and Y. Tobita, manuscript in preparation).
+Because Fermi's golden rule is applied to many problems in a wide area, it is important to confirm the corrections.

-The decay rate of proton in matter is constant in $\text T \ll \tau_{proton}$, if the final states are measured due to the boundary conditions.
+The decay rate of protons in matter is constant in $T\ll \tau_\text{proton}$, if the final states are measured due to the boundary conditions.
 This agrees with the standard one, and the proton decay will be detected if GUT is correct.
-Finally unusual luminescence and thermodynamic properties of quantum particles caused by overlap of wave functions will be verified in experiments.
+Finally, unusual luminescence and thermodynamic properties of quantum particles caused by overlap of wave functions will be verified in experiments.